 Popping into my local supermarket in Cape Town a few days ago, I noticed something I’d never seen before – a long line of people queuing out the door.
 A woman in the queue told me they were waiting for a delivery of bottled water, as the store had run out of it earlier in the day.

 A few minutes later, I watched as workers wheeled out pallets stacked high with five-liter bottles of water.
 Suddenly, pandemonium broke out as people pushed, shoved and argued in their rush to pack shopping trolleys with as many bottles as possible.

-on a quiet suburban road where one of several natural springs bubbles to the surface.
+Sadly, this is nothing new.
+On Wednesday, a fight broke out on a quiet suburban road where one of several natural springs bubbles to the surface.